adamsochorec/cybersecurity/README.md

 ## What?

 An interactive educational article designed to inform non-technical users about cybersecurity threats and how to mitigate them.
-The content remains introductory but includes practical solutions, interactive tools like a password generator and strength analyzer, and additional educational resources.
+The content remains introductory but includes practical solutions, interactive tools like a password generator and strength analyser, and additional educational resources.

 ## How?